nntoan/devilbox/docs/vhost-gen/customize-specific-virtual-host.rst

    host> cp cfg/vhost-gen/*.yml-example-* ./data/www/project-1/.devilbox

 .. note::
-   You actually only need to copy the template of your chosen webserver (either Apache 2.2, Apache 2.4 or Nginx), however it is good practice to copy all templates and also adjust all templates synchronously.
+   You actually only need to copy the template of your chosen webserver (Apache 2.4 or Nginx), however it is good practice to copy all templates and also adjust all templates synchronously.
 This allows you to change web server versions and still keep your virtual host settings.